Panasonic S1H: 6K full-frame camera unveiled at Cine Gear Expo 2019

 Additionally, Panasonic has re-iterated that it will be making 24-70mm f/2.8, 70-200mm f/2.8 and 16-35mm f/4 lenses available later this year for the system, something it disclosed earlier in the year in its roadmap for the line.

 Two teleconverters have also been announced for the S series, namely the DMW-STC14 and DMW-STC20, which apply a respective conversion of 1.4x and 2x.
-These are set to work with the existing S PRO 70-200mm f/4 O.I.S. and upcoming 70-200mm f/2.8 S lens,
+These are set to work with the existing S PRO 70-200mm f/4 O.I.S. and upcoming 70-200mm f/2.8 S.

 Panasonic S1H price and availability

-The S1H will be available in the fall at a price of $4,000 in the US, although pricing for the UK and Australia has not been confirmed as of yet.
+Panasonic says the S1H will be available "in the autumn" - so September-November - at a price of $4,000 in the US, while pricing for the UK and Australia has not been confirmed as of yet.

-The DMW-STC14 and DMW-STC20 teleconverters, meanwhile, will retail at £489.99 and £579.99 respectively in the UK.
-Pricing for the US and Australia has not been confirmed.
+The DMW-STC14 and DMW-STC20 teleconverters, meanwhile, will retail at £489.99 and £579.99 respectively in the UK; again pricing for the US and Australia has not been confirmed.